djwesty/rust-irc/README.md

 ## Building/ Running
 It is required to install the [rustup rust toolchain](https://rustup.rs/)

-The following commands are tested to build and run the application on GNU+Linux, and may also work on MacOs.
+The following commands are tested to build and run the application on GNU+Linux, and may also work on MacOS.
 Windows instructions may differ slightly and are not provided.

 To run the client in debug mode
 ```bash